RESEARCH STARTER

 - Summary: Lake Maracaibo, located in northwestern Venezuela, is considered the largest lake in South America by some experts, though others assert it is not a true lake but an inlet.
 Its considerable biodiversity and unique combination of habitats are at grave risk from human activity and climate change.

-Maracaibo is one of the most ancient lakes on Earth, created approximately 36 million years ago.
+Lake Maracaibo is considered one of the oldest lakes in South America, created approximately 36 million years ago.
 It connects to the Gulf of Venezuela in the Caribbean Sea by a narrow strait, which was spanned in 1962 by one of the world’s longest bridges.
 The north end of the lake is semi-arid, while the south end receives approximately 50 inches (1,270 millimeters) of rain annually.
 The Maracaibo dry forest realm that lies around the northern end of the lake is typical of neotropical dry forest, a forest type that globally has been degraded by agriculture and grazing.
+While often called the largest lake in South America, Maracaibo is more accurately described as a large brackish bay or tidal estuary.
+It is connected to the Gulf of Venezuela by a 34-mile (55-kilometer) strait.
+This connection allows for a constant exchange of fresh water from over 135 tributary rivers—most notably the Catatumbo River—and salt water from the Caribbean Sea, creating a unique stratified hydrological system.

 Some consider Maracaibo to be the largest lake in South America, covering approximately 5,000 square miles (13,000 square kilometers).
 Other experts note that the amount of water fed into the ecosystem from the sea makes this body of water an inlet.
 The lake is slightly brackish in the north, while the Catatumbo River watershed—the main tributary to the lake—feeds freshwater into it from the southwest.
 Marshy lowlands surround the relatively shallow lake.
 Population explosions of duckweed, a small-leaved floating plant, become an issue whenever unusually heavy rains reduce the salt content of the lake and allow the plant to flourish—in some instances covering up to 15 percent of the lake’s surface.